Vascular Plants of the Gila Wilderness

 Synonyms:

-Limosella aquatica is a very inconspicuous moss-like herb that carpets areas around ponds and cattle tanks.
+Limosella aquatica is a very inconspicuous small groundcover around ponds and cattle tanks.
 The 1-2cm long leaves are spatulate to oblanceolate and glandular spotted.
-The 3mm corollas have five lobes and are white to lavender with purple anthers.
+The 3mm corollas have five obtuse lobes that are pubescent at the base and are white to lavender with purple anthers.
 There are only four stamens.
 The fruit is a capsule.

 Please click on an image for a larger file.